camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

     FileVariableReference docReference = fileRepoFactory.saveFileVariable(doc);

 ````
-The docReference can be saved in a process variable, as a String (to avoid any Library issue)
+The docReference can be saved in a process variable as a String (to avoid any Library issue)

 ````
   String docReference = docReference.toJson()
 ````

-To read a file from the repository with the docReference, use
+To read a file from the repository with the docReference, use:

 ````
     FileRepoFactory fileRepoFactory = FileRepoFactory.getInstance();